TimoFreiberg/typestate-post/typestate-rust.md

 ```

 So the state is now visible in the types, allowing us to directly access its data without any further checks.
-The type signatures also make all state transitions very visible, which could help understand more complicated state machines.
+The type signatures also make all state transitions very visible, which could make complicated state machines more readable.

-You might have noticed that I dont set the state via `self.state = new_state`, instead using a helper function, which looks like this:
+You might have noticed that I don't set the state via `self.state = new_state`, instead using a helper function, which looks like this:

 ```rust
 impl<State> RepairOrder<State> {